EUCARIS: History

-In the early nineties five European vehicle and driving licence registration authorities (BE, DE, UK, LU and NL) took the initiative to set up a network for data communication and to give European countries the opportunity to share vehicle and driver registration information.
+In the early 1990s, five European vehicle and driving licence registration authorities (Belgium, Germany, the United Kingdom, Luxembourg, and the Netherlands) took the initiative to set up a network for data communication and to give European countries the opportunity to share vehicle and driver registration information.
+The EUCARIS Treaty was signed by these states in 2000, and entered into force in 2009.

 The system is operational since 1994 and used Tuxedo as main technology for the exchange.
 In 2007 this system was replaced by the second generation of EUCARIS (a.k.a.
 EUCARIS II) which uses open standards (XML/Webservice/SOAP).
 The current EUCARIS software is built using the Microsoft .NET platform.